EvEmu-Project/evemu_Crucible/sql/README.md

 sql/seed_and_clean/
     contains market seeding sql scripts and scripts to clean the db

-sql/tables/
+sql/base/
-    contains all db tables for the server emulator for EVEmu
+    contains all the base db tables for the server emulator for EVEmu stored in GZipped format.
+These should NEVER be updated/modified.

+sql/migrations/
+    contains versioned migrations scripts in plaintext (for easier versioning).
+We will apply them in order.